quydev-fs/Chicago95Termux/INSTALL.md

 ```
 ### B. the GUI method
 goto Applications > Settings > Appearance and set the theme/icons to Chicago95, font to "More Perfect DOS VGA Regular 10"

+## OPTIONAL: install Netsurf for mimicking IE experience
+Just do `pkg install netsurf` and you're good to go!